bcgov/cass-frontend/README.md

-# Scheriff Scheduling Frontend (Shuber)
+# Court Administration Scheduling Frontend
-The frontend portion of the Court Administration Scheduling System (code named Shuber).
+The frontend portion of the Court Administration Scheduling System.

+This project is based on the Sheriff Scheduling System.
+It started as a POC/Demo and therefore may still contain references to the term `sheriff`.

 ## Project Architecture
 ![Context Diagram](https://github.com/bcgov/jag-shuber-api/blob/master/docs/Context%20diagram%20for%20Scheduling%20System.png)